Reporting Horses in Distress

 The British Horse Society and our volunteers work hard to promote the prevention of cruelty, neglect or harm to horses and to the relief, safety, sanctuary, rescue and welfare of horses in need of care, attention and assistance.
 We want a world where every horse is properly protected and cared for.

 Reporting a welfare concern

-Our team of nearly 200 volunteer Welfare Officers are spread throughout the UK and can investigate reports of equine welfare concerns.
+Our team of over 170 volunteer Welfare Officers are spread throughout the UK and can investigate reports of equine welfare concerns.